TerisaManuel/Tech-Background/README.md

 <summary>🔥 Here's what drives me</summary>
 <br>

-My goal is to secure an entry-level role in IT support — whether that is a help desk, IT support, or service desk analyst position — where I can apply my technical skills, troubleshoot real problems, and grow into a long-term career in tech.
+I am actively looking for an entry-level role in IT support — help desk, IT support, or service desk analyst.
+I bring hands-on technical skills, a systematic approach to troubleshooting, and the drive to grow into a long-term career in tech.
 </details>

 ---